 Furthermore, more precise cancer staging has been made possible by the development of advanced imaging techniques such as MRI, PET-CT, and molecular imaging, enabling prompt intervention and individualized therapy planning.

-Integrative Approaches and Multidisciplinary Care
+Integrative and Multidisciplinary Cancer Care Model

 Furthermore, palliative care and psychological support are important in helping patients cope with their diagnosis, managing treatment side effects and in promoting overall patient well-being.

-Looking Ahead: Challenges and Opportunities
+Challenges and Opportunities in Cancer Treatment

 Even though research and therapy for cancer have improved significantly, there are still issues to be resolved, such as treatment resistance, challenges in accessing advanced therapies and disparities in cancer care.
 These challenges can only be overcome with a greater investment in research, patient education and improved healthcare infrastructure.